Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions

 Here, $J_\nu(z)$ is a Bessel function of the first kind, and $s$ is a dummy integration variable.
 The choice of $C=\frac{2}{\pi}V$ gives the velocity potential of a solid disc moving at axial velocity $V$ in a quiescent fluid \citep[\textsection 102.4]{lamb_hydrodynamics_1916}.
 More generally, the velocity $V$ represents the velocity of the disc relative to that of the fluid in the far field.
-For a porous disc, we may define a representative source term $a$ such that $C=\frac{2}{\pi}a V$.
+For a porous disc, we may define a representative source term $a$, directly corresponding to the induction factor defined in Equation \ref{eqn:indFactor}, such that $C=\frac{2}{\pi}a V$.
 The choice of $a$ dictates the porosity of the disc: $a=0$ represents a fully permeable disc, $a=1$ yields a fully solid disc, and intermediate values ($0<a<1$) reduce the source strength from the solid-disc solution so that a nonzero mass flux through the disc is established.
-Hence, $a$ is directly analogous to the induction coefficient from 1D axial momentum theory given in Equation \ref{eqn:aBetz}.
 Evaluating Equation \ref{eqn:phiPrime} along the centerline yields

 This solution is only valid for $\xi>0$.
 To describe the other half of the domain as well, one might follow the ansatz of \cite{taylor_aerodynamics_1944} and use the even extension of $\phi$ to represent $\xi<0$.
 The velocity discontinuity across the disc that this extension creates could then be removed using the base-suction correction of \cite{steiros_drag_2018}.
 However, since in this work we are only concerned with the upstream region, we leave these derivations for future consideration.